top of page

 • an individual woman addressed in 1 Timothy 2:11-12

-After Paul addresses the individual woman's fears and false teaching, he switches from discussing the individual woman to the plural.
-New scholarship is that the plural here refers to the woman and her husband, suggesting that she is more likely to survive the physical and spiritual struggles of childbirth when a husband shows care and self-control.
+The plural here may refer to the woman and her husband.
+Dr. Cynthia Long Westfall (5) suggests a woman is more likely to survive the physical and spiritual struggles of childbirth when a husband shows care and self-control.
 Ancient tombstones show evidence that it was unusual for husbands to treat their wives kindly since it was considered acceptable to beat a wife.
 Many women at that time were married at puberty and had five children by the age of 20, and death in childbirth was common.
 Her safety through childbirth is on the condition that 'they both' remain faithful, loving, and self-disciplined.
-This passage tells men to address a woman's aggressive behaviour by comforting her, letting her learn, allaying her fears, being self-disciplined and kind, and reassuring her of God's faithfulness.
-This viewpoint does not contradict the rest of Paul's writing.

 Summary of false teachings and interpretations of Timothy 2, beside biblical truths: